Stability of superconducting gap symmetries arising from antiferromagnetic magnons: RESULTS AND DISCUSSION

 In the $p$-wave region the highest $T_c \sim 50$ K is achieved at the largest asymmetry $\Omega=0$ and the lowest chemical potential $\mu = -3.9t$.
-At such low filling, the Fermi surface is small, ensuring that all scattering processes involve small magnitudes of magnon momenta $\boldsymbol{q}$ where the strongest coupling is expected for small $\Omega$ \cite{erlandsen2019enhancement, erlandsen2020magnon}.
-A similar increase in $T_c$ for small Fermi surfaces and small $\Omega$ was found within a strong-coupling calculation in Ref.~\cite{thingstad2021eliashberg}.
-Lower $\mu$ corresponds to smaller Fermi surfaces, which ensures that the scattering processes between points on the Fermi surfaces are of the regular type.
-As $\mu$ increases, the Fermi surface becomes larger and approaches half filling such that Umklapp processes are required to cover any point on the Fermi surface from a Fermi surface starting point.
-This gives rise to $f$-wave superconductivity in the spin triplet channel, as shown by the blue region.
-On the other hand, spin-singlet $d$-wave superconductivity has a higher $T_c$ than the $f$-wave phase in the spin-triplet channel for higher $\mu$ and larger values of $\Omega$, which results in the red region in Fig.~\ref{fig:Tc}.
+At such low filling, the FS is small, ensuring that all scattering processes involve small magnitudes of magnon momenta $\boldsymbol{q}$ where the strongest coupling is expected for small $\Omega$ \cite{erlandsen2019enhancement, erlandsen2020magnon}.
+A similar increase in $T_c$ for small FSs and small $\Omega$ was found within a strong-coupling calculation in Ref.~\cite{thingstad2021eliashberg}.